jimmoffitt/pi-adventures/README.md

 ## Consuming data from Gnip

 For these experiments, Gnip was the go-to source for data for a couple of reasons.
 First, many of the packages/gems used above to Tweet also support streaming data.
+So it is assumed that getting them to stream data should be straight-forward.
 Second, Gnip provides enterprise-grade data services that provide performance, data fidelity, and reliability demanded by early-warning systems.

 Gnip focuses on the delivery of Twitter data and metadata, and provides a family of products that help users filter the realtime firehose or all-time archive for Tweets of interest.
 Gnip provides both RESTful APIs able to retrieve data on a near realtime basis and realtime streaming APIs that deliver data with minimum latency.